From the very beginning, the Venetian Lagoon could provide plenty of fish to the Venetians to feed themselves.

 The creation of a well was complex, requiring very specialized workers and resulting, therefore, a big investment.
 For these reasons, the Serenissima created a corporation specialized in the construction of public wells.
 No other entities were authorized to do so.
 Contributions, nevertheless, were welcome and encouraged: the Government always rewarded largely, with kudos and prestige, every rich Venetian family who would donate (read finance) a well to the city.
 This is why on many “vere da pozzo”, the visible part of the wells, inscriptions or bas-relief referring to the generous family can be spotted within the decorations.

-In 1609, at a demographic peak for Venice, the “acquaroli” decided to dig an artificial channel to speed up the process; the canal, 1m wide and 13,5km long, started from the Brenta river and ended in Moranzani, much closer to the city.
+The new channel, 1m wide and 13,5km long, started from the Brenta river and ended in Moranzani, much closer to Venice.

-The Venetian water system relying on public, private and religious wells, and focused on the careful maintenance and rigorous control of the access and the use of the water, allowed the city to grow and thrive for many centuries.
+This brilliant system that relied on public, private and religious wells, was carefully maintained, and strictly monitored the access to and the use of water is one of the most important factors that allowed Venice to grow and thrive for many centuries.

-Started in 1881 with the lay-down of a cast iron pipe (800mm diameter) under the lagoon, connecting Moranzani to Venice, it was finished in 1884 and celebrated with the construction of a fountain in the middle of Piazza San Marco!
+The construction of the Venice aqueduct started in 1881 with the lay-down of a cast iron pipe (800mm diameter) passing under the Lagoon and connecting Moranzani to Venice.

 - There are only 3 signed wells: the pozzo at Ca’ D’Oro created by Bartolomeo Bon in 1427 and the bronze wells in the Palazzo Ducale court, created by Nicolò Conti and Alfonso Alberghetti in 1556 and in 1559